 Evnin Rising Stars

-Each year, Pamela Frank, Artistic Director for the Evnin Rising Stars mentoring program, selects six to eight young classical musicians to come to Caramoor in the fall for a week long chamber music residency.
-The Rising Stars spend the week in workshops, reading sessions, and ensemble rehearsals, culminating in live performances in the Music Room with their mentors.
-This mentoring program, named in honor of Judy Evnin, Caramoor’s Chairman Emerita, has identified some of the finest musicians of the next generation and helped them cross the threshold from their student years into the early stages of a professional career.
+Founded in 1992 by former Caramoor Artistic Advisor Sir André Previn, the Evnin Rising Stars mentoring program has been under the direction of violinist Pamela Frank since 2008.
+Each Fall, Frank selects six to eight young instrumentalists to come to Caramoor for a week-long chamber music residency.
+Joined by Frank and two other mentors, the Rising Stars spend the week in workshops, reading sessions, and ensemble rehearsals, culminating in two public performances in the Music Room, playing alongside their mentors.
+Since its inception, this program – named in honor of Judy Evnin, Caramoor’s Chairman Emerita – has identified some of the finest musicians of the next generation and helped them cross the threshold from their student years into the early stages of a professional career.

 The Evnin Rising Stars mentoring program relies, in part, on special gifts to Caramoor’s Endowment and Annual Fund from donors interested in identifying and developing promising classical musicians.